kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 - **Notebook**: An interactive document for writing, executing, and visualizing code, commonly used in data science and engineering.

 ## Getting Started with the Lab
-Welcome to Real-Time Analytics and data science with Microsoft Fabric Workshop!
+Welcome to Real-Time Analytics and Data Science with Microsoft Fabric Workshop!
 We've prepared a seamless environment for you to explore and learn about fabric services.
 Let's begin by making the most of this experience.

 ## Accessing Your Lab Environment